OCA/l10n-italy/l10n_it_delivery_note/readme/DESCRIPTION.md

 - DDT Date
 - Line references

+Only the confirmed Delivery Notes of this module are exported: the DDT number that `l10n_it_stock_ddt` assigns to the pickings and the DDT field of `l10n_it_edi` on the invoice are hidden and they are never exported, not even for invoices without Delivery Notes.

 The module also handles the distinction between immediate and deferred invoices:
 - **TD01 (Immediate invoice)**: when the invoice has the same date as the linked DDTs
 - **TD24 (Deferred invoice)**: when the invoice is issued on a different day than the DDTs